Heights Libraries Chronology

 - Children’s room updated to include Early Childhood Space and named for Grace F. Brody.

-- The Shire opens at Coventry Branch and children’s materials circulation spikes.
+- The Shire opened at Coventry Branch and children’s materials circulation spiked.

 - HKIC classroom improved with new Aquos board, desks and chairs as well as new paint.

 - Emerging Technology Librarian Jackie Mayse promoted from Technology Trainer.